MultisampledNight/flow/src/doc/manual.typ

-Has a large, readable font size and a progress bar at the bottom of every slide, so viewers know much longer the presentation will og.
+Has a large, readable font size and a progress bar at the bottom of every slide, so viewers know much longer the presentation will go.

 === Metadata